GrenderG/grenderg.github.io/_posts/2015-05-14-hello_world.md

 System.out.println("Hello World!");
 {% endhighlight %}

-I'm Daniel Morales and I am so glad to introduce you my fabulous yet simple personal blog.
+I'm GrenderG and I am so glad to introduce you my fabulous yet simple personal blog.
 Feel free to do whatever you want here!

 This site is powered by [Jekyll](https://github.com/jekyll/jekyll) a blog-aware, static site generator in Ruby.